EDGES of the dark forest: A new absorption window into the composite dark matter and large scale structure: A theoretical framework for the dark sector

-In this section, we set up a theoretical framework for the underlying physics of composite dark sector whose principal modes of observation are absorption features in the spectrum of a background source.
-Specifically, we provide a \emph{proof of principle} scenario that can accommodate a dark sector which leaves its signature through photon absorption lines.
+In this section, we set up a theoretical framework for the underlying physics of the dark sector whose principal modes of observation are absorption features in the spectrum of a background source.
+We begin by describing the minimal (simplified) model of the dark sector.
+In particular, we chalk out the essential parametrizations needed in order to describe the physics of the absorption signatures of the dark sector quantitatively.
+For the purpose of phenomenological studies, this discussion is sufficient and the reader may skip subsection \ref{subsec:2.2}.
+The purpose of subsection \ref{subsec:2.2} is to put the simplified model in subsection \ref{subsec:2.1} on a firmer theoretical ground.
+We present a \emph{proof of principle} model where the simplified model emerges dynamically at low energies because of confinement in a strongly coupled dark sector.